Last Updated: Mar 4, 2017

 Smoking in public places is banned and there is very strict traffic regulation.
 Bhutan is one of the few places on earth that absorbs more carbon than it emits.

-'Takin' - a furry cross between a goat and the cow is the national animal here and blue poppies are the national flower.
+'Takin' - a furry cross between a goat and the antelope is the national animal here and blue poppies are the national flower.
 Traffic rules are very strict and you cannot cross the road apart from designated Zebra crossing and cannot park your car apart from specific places.

 Stunning scenery is commonplace in Bhutan.